Powder Progression Tour

 Day tour to Rusutsu Resort.
 Departing in the morning, we will spend the day guiding you through the trees and gullies of Rusustu.
 You will now be fine-tuning your movements and maybe even look to start hitting some of many natural features in Rusutsu.
 Time to take it to the next level!
 Finish with an onsen and farewell dinner party to round off your Hokkaido powder experience.

-Time to check out and say good bye to your new friends and transfer to Sapporo’s Chitose Airport for your flight home.
+Time to check out and say goodbye to your new friends and transfer to Sapporo’s Chitose Airport for your flight home.
 If you have a later flight you can even sneak in another ski day!